Acro/simple-builder/README.md

 }
 ```

-The keys of the update object represents database columns.
+The keys of the update object represent database columns.

 ```javascript
 var current_username = "John Doe"